-As of November 7, 2018, the total number of planned property acquisitions is 606, including 467 privately owned properties and 139 public acquisitions.
-For the private properties, to date a total of 476 offers have been made including for parcels that were subsequently eliminated, 234 offers have been accepted, 461 of the 467 private parcels are in MTA possession (some of which are Rights of Entry and properties that have been filed for condemnation under the State Highway Administration (SHA) process), and 273 properties have completed settlement.
-Currently, 281 properties are in process for condemnation, and of these, condemnation has been filed for 142 properties, excluding those that have been optioned or settled.
-The remaining private parcels yet to be acquired consist of three CSX parcels, two parcels in the Bethesda Station area and one parcel near the Silver Spring Transit Center aerial structure.
+As of February 6, 2019, the total number of planned property acquisitions is 603, including 466 privately owned properties and 137 public acquisitions.
+For the private properties, to date a total of 476 offers have been made including for parcels that were subsequently eliminated, 234 offers have been accepted, all but three of the original P3 contract Exhibit 9 private parcels are in MTA possession (some of which are Rights of Entry and properties that have been filed for condemnation under the State Highway Administration (SHA) process), and 288 properties have completed settlement.
+Currently, 281 properties are in process for condemnation, and of these, condemnation has been filed for 137 properties. excluding those that have been optioned or settled.
+Agreement was reached on the three CSX properties and BPW approval to acquire was received in late January 2019.
+The remaining private parcels yet to be acquired consist of two parcels owned by a developer in the Bethesda Station area and one parcel owned by a different developer near the Silver Spring Transit Center aerial structure.
+As of February 2019, significant progress is being made on the last three properties.
+MTA reached agreement in principle for one of the Bethesda properties (Montgomery Tower) and is continuing to refine the details.
+The second Bethesda property (Bethesda Crossing) is expected to follow the first as a template, except that details also need to be worked out with a new second owner who now owns half of the Bethesda Crossing property.
+For the developer's property in in Silver Spring (Silver SM), MTA recently received a limited Right of Entry (ROE) to perform surveys required for PLTC to complete its design.
+A construction ROE is also being pursued.